2019 Voluntary Sector and Volunteering Research Conference:

 |One-day non-member rate||£240||£265||£35|

-*To qualify for the member rate or the subsidised New Researcher rate, delegates must be members of either VSSN or an institution which is a member of NCVO.
+*To qualify for the member rate or the subsidised rate for the New Researcher stream, delegates must be members of either VSSN (join here today) or from an institution which is a member of NCVO.

 Best paper prizes